refinedev/refine/documentation/docs/guides-concepts/data-fetching/index.md

 Imagine you want to fetch a data from a protected API.
 To do this, you will first need to obtain your authentication token and you will need to send this token with every request.

 In Refine we handle [authentication](/docs/guides-concepts/authentication/) with [Auth Provider](/docs/authentication/auth-provider/).
 To get token from the API, we will use the `authProvider.login` method.
-Then, we will use [`<Authenticated />`](/docs/authentication/components/authenticated) component to to render the appropriate components.
+Then, we will use [`<Authenticated />`](/docs/authentication/components/authenticated) component to render the appropriate components.

 After obtaining the token, we'll use Axios interceptors to include the token in the headers of all requests.